Good tools make the work in my landscape much easier. I get the majority of my work done with just four tools.

 The head of the Earth Talon shovel looks like a bear’s claw to me.
 It was awarded the Golden Shovel Award in 2015 by Gardening Products Review, as an outstanding new garden product.
 It features a two-inch pointed tip meant to focus your efforts and make digging in hard or rocky soil easier.

 Another great alternative, especially to save wear and tear on women’s arms or wrists, is the HERshovel.
 The head of this shovel is a standard rounded-head, but it has a shorter handle and a large D-shaped grip, which allows gardeners to use both hands at once or any grip that is most comfortable.
-Check it out on the Gardening Products Review.

 Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement by Nebraska Extension is implied.
 Use of commercial and trade names does not imply approval or constitute endorsement by Nebraska Extension.
 Nor does it imply discrimination against other similar products.